LHarveyDev/homes-for-hounds/README.md

 - Photo of two greyhounds playing on the beach by <a href="https://unsplash.com/@markgaler?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Mark Galer</a> on <a href="https://unsplash.com/s/photos/greyhound?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+- Photo of Cave painting taken from <a href="http://www.dicasamarziali.com/en/sighthounds-dogs.html></a>

 - All other Images were created by the developer.

 ### Acknowledgements